foundersandcoders/our-site-v1-DEFUNCT/_harp/scholarship/_apply.md

 The Autumn 2016 programme starts on Monday 17th October.

-Expressions of interest for the Arab Israeli scholarship must be in on **Friday 2nd September**.
+Expressions of interest for the Arab Israeli scholarship must be in on **Monday 5th September**.

 ## The application process